position

 8. Can I put cones directly on glazed ware?

-Do not contaminate work with cone materials.
-Put cones on separate kiln posts or use witness tiles to avoid slips or glaze runs damaging cones or wares.
+No. To avoid contaminating your work, never place cones directly on glazed surfaces.
+Use separate kiln posts or dedicated witness tiles to prevent slips or glaze runs from damaging the cones or your valuable ware.

 9. How do I dispose of used ceramic filters safely?

-Follow local industrial waste regulations.
-Filters with heavy metal residues may be hazardous; consult your environmental officer or supplier for disposal recommendations.
+Follow your local industrial waste regulations.
+Filters with heavy metal residues may be classified as hazardous waste.
+Consult your environmental safety officer or the filter supplier for specific disposal recommendations for metal-laden refractories.

 10. What records should a foundry keep about filter use?